radicallyopensecurity/keycloak-app-passwords/extension/README.md

 This file is located in [`email.ldif`](.internal/ldap/email.ldif).
 To add it to `OpenLDAP`, see [`add-schema.sh`](.internal/ldap/add-schema.sh).

-After configuring `LDAP`, we configure `keycloak` by going to `Realm settings->User federation` and add an `LDAP` provider.
+After configuring `LDAP`, we configure `Keycloak` by going to `Realm settings->User federation` and add an `LDAP` provider.
 In the development version in this repo, this is already configured.

-In this repo we use the following configuration in `keycloak`, modify these as needed:
+In this repo we use the following configuration in `Keycloak`, modify these as needed:

 ```
 Connection URL: ldap://openldap:1389